 Spanish Colonial Period

 The city also served as a haven for escaped slaves from the English colonies to the north.
-In 1693, the Spanish Crown issued a decree offering freedom to slaves who escaped to Florida and converted to Catholicism.
+But in 1693, the Spanish Crown issued a decree offering freedom to slaves who escaped to Florida and converted to Catholicism.
 This policy led to the establishment of Fort Mose, the first legally sanctioned free African settlement in what is now the United States, located just north of St. Augustine.

 British Interlude and Return to Spain